google/docsy-example/content/en/docs/Examples/_index.md

 weight: 4
 date: 2020-09-15
 description: >
-  A demonstration tutorial to help you get to know COAsT.
+  Demonstrations and tutorials to help you get to know COAsT.
 ---

-Example data are provided for the following tutorial.
-[Download](https://linkedsystems.uk/erddap/files/COAsT_example_files/) these files and place the ``example_files`` directory in your working directory.

-The worked examples here a gradually being migrated into the Notebooks subsection (which maps to the code repository and can therefore be more easily kept up to date).
-In the meantime there is some presentational duplication in these examples.
+The examples in `Notebooks` are tutorials automatically rendered from the python notebooks in [COAsT:examples_scripts/notebooks](https://github.com/British-Oceanographic-Data-Centre/COAsT/tree/master/example_scripts/notebooks).
+These can be downloaded and run locally with the [example data](https://linkedsystems.uk/erddap/files/COAsT_example_files/).

-In addition configuration files are used to pass information about the example data files to COAsT.
-These can be [downloaded](https://british-oceanographic-data-centre.github.io/COAsT/docs/getting-started/#example-configuration-files) or linked to a local version of the [COAsT repository](https://github.com/British-Oceanographic-Data-Centre/COAsT/tree/master/config).
-These files should be places in a ``config`` diretory in your working directory.
+Within COAsT, configuration files are used to pass information about the example data files.
+The configuration files used with the example data can be [downloaded](https://british-oceanographic-data-centre.github.io/COAsT/docs/getting-started/#example-configuration-files) or linked to a local version of the [COAsT repository](https://github.com/British-Oceanographic-Data-Centre/COAsT/tree/master/config).
+These files should be placed in a ``config`` directory in your working directory, and form a useful template for loading new data files.

-The following tutorial is split into sections:
+This Examples section is split into: